Wanna craft your very own ceramics? Here are the best ceramic classes in Hong Kong for artsy peeps.

-Best ceramic classes in Hong Kong
+Best pottery and ceramic classes in Hong Kong

-8. Toki Studio
+2. Toki Studio

 Get your hands dirty at Toki Studio in Island East!
 Toki helps newbies and experts alike create cool ceramic pieces through fun classes.
 Learn clay basics like wheel throwing and hand building in Toki’s five-week beginner and intermediate courses.
-Or, try a short workshop to get a taste – throw a pot in two hours or paint your own mug.
+Or, try a short pottery workshop to get a taste – throw a pot in two hours or paint your own mug.
 Plus, members can even use the studio anytime to keep practising their skills.
 Whether you’re a pro or just starting out, Toki will get your inner clay shaper fired up.

 Toki Studio, Unit D, 4/F, Tung Kin Factory Building, 196-198 Tsat Tsz Mui Road, Quarry Bay, Hong Kong, p.
 9385 6673

-9. Hiuchi
+7. Hiuchi

 Specialising in hand-painted pottery, Hiuchi offers workshops conducted in English and Cantonese.
 The classes are all beginner-friendly and there are coaches to guide you through every step of the process.
 You can make marbled cups, bowls, clocks, candle holders, and more.
 The fees vary depending on the product, but we’ve tried and tested some of the workshops here, and we can assure you that you’ll love them!